Career

 Offer Letter

-When an offer is verbally made in person or virtually then it is likely to be followed by this formal letter to confirm all the employment details.
-The letter can be a physical copy that can be signed and returned or an email message with a link to the letter to be digitally signed.
-It is best to have a written confirmation of the offer for future reference for both parties.
+When an offer is made verbally, either in person or virtually, it is usually followed by this formal letter to confirm all employment details.
+The letter can be shared as a physical copy to be signed and returned or as an email with a digital signature option.
+It is always best to have written confirmation of the offer for future reference for both parties.

 Confirmation Letter